Gruff Rhys

 Gruffudd Maredudd Bowen Rhys ([ˈɡrɨ̞fɨ̞ð maˈrɛdɨ̞ð ˈbowɛn ˈr̥ɨːs]; born 18 July 1970) is a Welsh musician, composer, producer, filmmaker and author.
 He performs solo and with several bands, including Super Furry Animals, which obtained mainstream success in the 1990s.
 He formed the electro-pop outfit Neon Neon with Boom Bip.
 Their album Stainless Style was nominated for the 2008 Nationwide Mercury Prize.
 He won the 2011 Welsh Music Prize for his album Hotel Shampoo, which was followed up by American Interior in 2014, accompanied by a film, a book and a mobile app.
-His most recent album, Seeking New Gods, was released in 2021.
+His most recent album, Dim Probs, was released in 2025.
 He is considered a figurehead of the era known as Cool Cymru.

 Early life

 Rhys was born 18 July 1970 in Haverfordwest, Wales.
 He has a brother and a sister; his father was Ioan Bowen Rees (13 January 1929 – 4 May 1999), a "poet, essayist, polemicist, mountaineer, internationalist ... and a White Robe Druid of the Gorsedd of Bards".
 Bowen Rees "campaigned all his life for Welsh rights, language and culture" although he did not believe in the narrow view of nationalism, glorifying one country over another, rather that the "battle for Wales is the battle for all small nations, all small communities, all individuals in the age of genocide".
 Rhys's mother, Margaret Wynn Meredith, shared his father's love of writing and was a poet.

 Rhys was educated at Ysgol Dyffryn Ogwen, Bethesda, Gwynedd, North Wales and was awarded a degree in art at Manchester Metropolitan University.